automl/neps/docs/reference/pipeline_space.md

     neps.run(.., pipeline_space="./pipeline_space.yaml")
     ```

-!!! tip

-    Ensure your YAML file starts with `pipeline_space:`.
-    This is the root key under which all parameter configurations are defined.

 When defining the `pipeline_space` using a YAML file, if the `type` argument is not specified,
 the NePS will automatically infer the data type based on the value provided.